thomashkolbe/8080_Home_Computer/README.md

 * Add an I2C bus controller like the PCF8584 to be able to connect I2C devices like displays, sensors, actuators, and EEPROMs (e.g. for program storage).
 Create proper BASIC commands for I2C bus operation.

+* Add a serial communication chip like the 8251 USART or 68B50 ACIA to avoid the problems with the bit-banged serial communication